telina/BDD-mininet/README.md

-## Behavior-Driven-Developement with Mininet
+## Behavior-Driven-Developement for testing SDN_Controller

-#### This readme navigates you through installation and setup for using behave.
+##### This readme navigates you through installation and setup for using behave.

 ### Required Software: